peterpeterparker/daviddalbusco.com/src/blog/reimplementing-document-execcommand.md

 Because it may be future proof to proactively replace its usage by a custom implementation, I spent quite some time reimplementing it 😄.

-Even though my implementation does not look that bad (I hope), I kind of feel, I had to reimplement the wheel.
+Even though my implementation does not look that bad (I hope), I kind of feel, I had to re-implement the wheel.
 That’s why I am sharing with you my solution, hoping that some of you might point out some improvements or even better, send us [pull requests](https://github.com/deckgo/deckdeckgo/) to make the component rock solid 🙏.

 *****